Central Virginia

 • 00:27:00

-And this doesn't even resolve any brick and mortar.
+And this doesn't even resolve any brick and mortar, and it is still, well, potentially some stations, right?

 • 00:27:09

-But we're not building physical objects at the same time.
+We're not building physical objects that are the same scale.

 • 00:27:14